achawathe/Banking-project-springboot/README.md

 ![img_2.png](img_2.png)

-7. In this tutorial, we will use the in-memory database since it doesn't need any set up for the end user.
+7. In this example, we will use the in-memory database since it doesn't need any set up for the end user.
 8. Open the Terminal in intelliJ

 ![img_14.png](img_14.png)